Dr. Ana Pajtler Rošar, MD

 I am a member of the Medical Chamber of Slovenia, the Association of Ophthalmologists of Slovenia (ZOS), the Slovenian Medical Association (SDZ), and the Medical Chamber of Surgeons and Dentists of the Province of Milan (OMCeO Milano) in Italy.

-My professional interest is primarily focused on imaging diagnostics and treatment of retinal diseases, such as age-related macular degeneration, diabetic eye complications, high myopia, retinal vascular diseases and intraocular inflammation, and the use of laser treatment and biological drug injections into the eye (with vascular endothelial growth factor inhibitors - anti-VEGF).
+My professional interests focus on diagnostic imaging and treatment of retinal diseases, including age-related macular degeneration, diabetic eye complications, high myopia, retinal vascular diseases, and intraocular inflammation.
+I utilize advanced treatment methods such as laser therapy and intravitreal injections of biological drugs (anti-VEGF).

-In my work, I follow the goal of providing patients with the highest level of professional care, supported by the most advanced diagnostic approaches and individualized treatment plans.
+In my practice, I strive to provide the highest level of professional care, supported by advanced diagnostic methods and personalized treatment plans.